 Check on washing machine repair man

-Toss 7 bales of hay from hay barn, load in Kubota & then toss in horse hay manger.
+Kubota & then toss in horse hay manger.
 Wish there was a better way, but you gotta move the hay 3 times!

 Back to house to change clothes so I can go water trough diving